 If during a visit to the Mexico City area you are looking to escape the…

-Mexico: Puebla – The ancient cities of Cholula and Puebla
+Mexico: Puebla – Exploring the ancient colonial cities of Cholula and Puebla

 Visiting the largest pyramid by volume in the World (albeit hidden) and the colonial city of Puebla

-The cities of Cholula and Puebla are located some 2 1/2 to 3 hours (80 mile / 130 kilometres) from Mexico City – depending on the traffic.
+The cities of Cholula and Puebla are located some 2 1/2 to 3 hours (80 miles / 130 kilometres) from Mexico City – depending on the traffic.

 There are buses that run between the cities but we decided to take a small group tour with Wayak which proved to be a great option as it turned out to be a long day trip.
 If we had done this independently under our own steam using public transport it would have been a nightmare – and probably almost impossible in a day.